 Gerakopulos, who has an MSc. in mechanical and mechatronics engineering from the University of Waterloo, has co-authored 13 peer-reviewed scientific publications and is the founder of NanoQuan, a materials science and nanotechnology startup.
-The co-inventor of eight pending patents, he was the recipient of the 2019 Innovation Award from the Institute of Electrical Engineers for innovations in nanotechnology related to new techniques for fabricating nanocomposites.
+The co-inventor of eight pending patents, he was the recipient of the 2019 Innovation Award from the Institute of Electrical and Electronics Engineers (IEEE) for innovations in nanotechnology related to new techniques for fabricating nanocomposites.

 The Nam Long Doan, with a PhD. in chemical engineering from the Tokyo Institute of Technology, has co-authored more than 30 peer-reviewed scientific publications and is the co-inventor of three pending patents.

 Jeff Mirza, with a PhD. in chemistry from the University of Guelph, has co-authored nine peer-reviewed scientific publications and has developed material formulations for fraud prevention and as a graduate student developed an environmentally friendly process for gold extraction.

 The Nam Long Doan

 “We’re introducing things into the building and construction space that is radically new,” says Gerakopulos.
 “To do so, we have to be very methodical.
 Scientifically we have to be deliberate.
 It’s all about credibility and trustworthiness – we know how to chart our path forward.
 We know there are successful, important, outcomes out there.”

 Or, to put it another way, success for Trusscore is tied to material science.
 And where does it all lead?